Justified representation: Degressive and regressive proportionality

 Degressive proportionality (sometimes progressive proportionality) accords smaller groups more representatives than they are proportionally entitled to and is used by the European Parliament.
 For example, Penrose has suggested that each group should be represented in proportion to the square root of its size.

 The extreme of degressive proportionality is diversity, which means that the committee should represent as many voters as possible.
-The Chamberlin-Courant (CC) voting rule aims to maximize diversity.
+The Chamberlin–Courant (CC) voting rule aims to maximize diversity.
 These ideas are particularly appealing for deliberative democracy, when it is important to hear as many diverse voices as possible.

 On the other end, regressive proportionality means that large groups should be given above-proportional representation.
 The extreme of regressive proportionality is individual excellence, which means that the committee should contain members supported by the largest number of voters.
 The block approval voting (AV) rule maximizes individual excellence.

 Lackner and Skowron show that Thiele's voting rules can be used to interpolate between regressive and degressive proportionality: PAV is proportional; rules in which the slope of the score function is above that of PAV satisfy regressive proportionality; and rules in which the slope of the score function is below that of PAV satisfy degressive proportionality.
 Moreover, If the satisfaction-score of the i-th approved candidate is (1/p)^{i}, for various values of p, we get the entire spectrum between CC and AV.

 Jaworski and Skowron constructed a class of rules that generalize the sequential Phragmén’s voting rule.
 Intuitively, a degressive variant is obtained by assuming that the voters who already have more representatives earn money at a slower rate than those that have fewer.
 Regressive proportionality is implemented by assuming that the candidates who are approved by more voters cost less than those that garnered fewer approvals.

-Divisible goods
+Divisible candidates

-Bei, Lu and Suksompong extend the committee election model to a setting in which there is a continuum of candidates, represented by a real interval [0,c], as in fair cake-cutting.
+The committee election model has been extended to a setting in which, instead of a finite set of candidates, there is a continuumof candidates, represented by a real interval [0,c].
 The goal is to select a subset of this interval, with total length at most k, where here k and c can be any real numbers with 0<k<c.
-To generalize the JR notions to this setting, they consider L-cohesive groups for any real number L (not necessarily an integer):
+The PJR, EJR and AJR axioms can be extended to this setting by considering L-cohesive groups for any real number L>0.
+The max Nash welfare rule (which can be seen as the continuous analogue of proportional approval voting) satisfies AJR, hence also EJR and PJR.